Swang24t/project576/README.md

 # Traditional Machine learning(SVM) employed on age classification
 We implement HOG to extract the face region of input images and feed into a SVM machine and Random Forest machine.SVM model is saved because of the better performance.
 The model is trained by HOG_SVM_2.ipynb and is saved as train_model.m.

-To test existing photo, you can use $ python3
-To use front camera of che computer, you can use RealTime_main.py
+To use front camera of che computer, you can use $ python main.py To test the existing photo, you can use Testing_Pictures.py to test the existing photo.

 ### Dependencies
 python 3.6.7<br />